John Barros: Early years and education

 John Barros is the son of immigrant parents from the Cape Verde Islands.
 His father came to Cape Cod in the 1950s to work in the cranberry bogs.
 Barros's parents later moved to Boston, raising John and his four siblings in the Boston neighborhood of Roxbury.
 He attended public school until his mid teens when he entered Boston College High school.
 After completing his education at BC High, Barros then went on to attend Dartmouth College in Hanover New Hampshire.
-At Dartmouth, John majored in Economics and African-African American studies.
+At Dartmouth, John majored in Economics and African American studies.
 On campus he performed in the Black Underground Theater Association, served as president of the African-American Society and was an active member of the Senior Honor Society, Casque and Gauntlet (C&G).
 John is a candidate for a master's degree in Public Policy at Tufts University.

 Barros first became involved in the Dudley Street Neighborhood Initiative (DSNI) at the age of fourteen.
 By the age of seventeen, he was serving on its board.
 He was the first youth elected to its board.
 As a board member of the DSNI, he was featured in the 1996 documentary "Holding Ground", which focused on the DSNI.

 Early career

 In 1996 Barros began working as executive liability underwriter for the Chubb Group of Insurance Companies in New York City.
 He worked there through 1999.
 He worked with dot-com startups such as Priceline.com.

-In 1999, he returned to Boston to assume the position of executive director of the Dudley Street Neighborhood Initiative in 1999.
+In 1999, he returned to Boston to assume the position of executive director of the Dudley Street Neighborhood Initiative (DSNI) in 1999.
 During his time working as executive director, Barros was featured in the 2012 documentary "Gaining Ground", another documentary which focused on the DNSI.
-He quit his job with the DSNI in order to launch a 2013 campaign for mayor.
+He quit his position with the DSNI in order to launch a 2013 campaign for mayor.

-Barros worked on Barack Obama's 2008 presidential campaign.
+In addition to his work with the DSNI, from 2000 through 2006 he was the director of Cape Verdean Community UNIDO.
+In 2002, Barros and his brothers opened a restaurant in Boston (Restaurante Cesaria) in co-ownership with each other.
+The restaurant was still operating under their co-ownership as of 2021.<ref name=kstory/ He additionally was a 2007 Barr Foundation Fellow, and worked on Barack Obama's 2008 presidential campaign.

-In January 2010, Barros was appointed to the Boston School Committee.
+In January 2010, Barros was appointed by Mayor Tom Menino to a seat on the Boston School Committee.
 He was a first Cape Verdean to serve on the committee.
 He resigned this position in April 2013, in preparation for his mayoral campaign.

-Barros co-owns, with his brothers, Restaurante Cesaria, in Boston.
-He has co-owned it since 2002.

-Barros is a Barr Foundation fellow.
+At the time he was appointed to the committee, he was additionally studying for a master's degree in public policy from Tufts University, which he later attained.